syncfusion-content/xamarin-docs/Xamarin/SfListView/LoadMore.md

 {% endhighlight %}
 {% endtabs %}

-Insert each new item in the zeroth position of the underlying collection which is bound to the SfListView.ItemsSource property.
-When the collection gets modified, the ScrollViewer scrolls to the top of the list.
-Using ScrollToRowIndex method scroll back to the previous item index as like below.
+Insert each new item in the 0th position of the underlying collection which is bound to the SfListView.ItemsSource property.

 {% tabs %}
 {% highlight c# %}